Numerous were the times I saw women wearing hiking leggings during their hiking.

 Key Selection Factors for Hiking Leggings

-They usually narrow down to: Breathability, WaterProofing, Materials and Weight.
+They usually narrow down to Breathability, WaterProofing, Materials, and Weight.
 These factors are crucial for most of the hiking gear you carry.

 Materials of Hiking Leggings

-Materials will influence weight of leggings too.
+Materials will influence the weight of leggings too.
 Weight (and materials) differ per season and hiking conditions, as well as per terrain.

 Leggings in hot weather: Choose lightweight fabrics, to stay cool in.

 Your leggings must be able to cope with moisture.
-Wet leggings or pants become heavy and they rub against your body creating sore skin.
+Wet leggings or pants become heavy, and they rub against your body creating sore skin.

-Breathability of Hiking Leggings
+The Breathability of Hiking Leggings

 That is one of the worst things to allow to happen to yourself.
 Trapped moisture is not just a matter of comfort (or better said of discomfort).

-If weather conditions are somewhat in the middle, towards hot then it is better to choose a pair of hiking pants instead of hiking leggings.
+If weather conditions are somewhat in the middle, towards hot, then it is better to choose a pair of hiking pants instead of hiking leggings.

 The Water and Wind Resistance Factors

-So, if you wear leggings then wear an additional waterproof rain pants set on top.
-However, if weather is mild to hot and rainy, that is tricky.
-Best solution is again to wear a pair of tights or leggings and have a different pair of waterproof pants, or a a poncho or/and gaiters.
+So, if you wear leggings then wear new waterproof rain pants set on top.
+However, if the weather is mild to hot and rainy, that is tricky.
+Best solution is again to wear a pair of tights or leggings and have a different pair of waterproof pants, or a poncho or/and gaiters.

-In general it is best to have and wear layers of clothes for your lower body, so you can easily add/remove what is needed as conditions change.
+In general, it is best to have and wear layers of clothes for your lower body, so you can easily add/remove what is needed as conditions change.

 Never Wear Cotton Leggings for Hiking